Anti-Coercion Instrument

-The Anti-Coercion Instrument (ACI), also called the trade bazooka, is a regulation of the European Union proposed in December 2021, adopted in November 2023, and entering into force on 27 December 2023.
-It aims to protect the EU and its Member States from economic coercion by third countries and provides a framework for EU action, including examination, engagement, and the adoption of countermeasures.
+The Anti-Coercion Instrument (ACI), nicknamed the trade bazooka, is a regulation of the European Union proposed in December 2021, adopted in November 2023, and that entered into force on 27 December 2023.
+It aims to protect the EU and its member states from economic coercion by third countries and provides a framework for EU action, including examination, engagement, and the adoption of countermeasures.

 Combining security policy and trade policy, it is a defence and deterrence tool designed to prevent coercion by creating penalties for whichever country is performing the coercion.
 Analytically, one conference proceeding from 2025 introduces the term "geo-legality" to describe how the EU deploys its legal-normative authority, including the ACI, as leverage to counter external (economic) pressure.
-(Note: Drawing on a Delphi consultation with twenty-three EU institutional officials, including participants from the European Commission’s Legal Service and Directorate-General for Trade.)
+(Note: Namely, Vartanian (2025) reports drawing on a Delphi-style consultation with twenty-three EU institutional officials and experts, including participants from the European Commission's Legal Service and Directorate-General for Trade, to inform an account of how EU institutions understand and might operationalize counter-coercive tools such as the ACI when responding to pressure by China, the United States, and other third countries.)

 Among the coercive measures against which it could be used are boycotts and trade restrictions.
-An earlier version of the ACI contained proposed mechanisms for compensation to affected Member States; yet, the final Instrument instead provides a framework for seeking reparation from the coercing country.
+In addition, an earlier version of the ACI contained proposed mechanisms for compensation to affected member states; the final Instrument, instead, provides a framework for seeking reparation from the coercing country.

-As of November 2025, it has not been used.
+The ACI had originally been developed primarily as a deterrence tool against China.
+As of January 2026, the ACI has not yet been used.
+In 2026, EU leaders are weighing its potential first use against the United States in response to the Greenland crisis.
+The Agreement on Reciprocal, Fair, and Balanced Trade, an asymmetrical free trade agreement with the United States, was put on hold by EU leaders in response.

-Motivation
+Background

 The ACI was designed in part to address the requirement for unanimous consent among EU member states when adopting certain trade-restrictive measures.
 Under the Instrument, the veto power is removed for these cases, and trade restrictions in response to coercion are now adopted through two qualified majority votes.
 Episodes of pressure on the EU and its member states, such as United States sanctions against companies involved in constructing the Nord Stream 2 pipeline around 2019 and the implementation of steel and aluminum tariffs in 2018, also informed debate on the Instrument.
 Another important driver was China's use of trade restrictions against countries such as Lithuania and Norway.

-As early as in 2021, notably, Lithuania permitted Taiwan to open the Taiwanese Representative Office in Lithuania, after which China responded with wide-ranging trade measures; this situation has been discussed as a paradigmatic prototype-case for utilizing the ACI.
+As early as in 2021, notably, Lithuania permitted Taiwan to open the Taiwanese Representative Office in Lithuania, after which China responded with wide-ranging trade measures; this situation has been described as catalyzing the development of the ACI.

 Alternatively, the New York Times has linked the Instrument's use to the Belarus–European Union border crisis, during which Belarus threatened to shut down natural gas shipments to the European Union.